peteash10/2017-body-of-work/Inspirational ML artworks.md

-# Inspirational ML artworks and resoucres
+# Inspirational ML artworks and resources

 An ongoing list.